-The Comprehensive Plan includes a variety of documents and maps, as outlined in SRC Chapter 64.
-That chapter provides the criteria and procedures to adopt and amend the Comprehensive Plan.
+The Comprehensive Plan includes a variety of documents and maps (SRC Chapter 64).
 Components of the Comprehensive Plan include the following:

 - The Comprehensive Policies Plan

 - The Urban Growth Boundary

 - The Comprehensive Plan Map

 - The Public Facilities Plan

 - The Salem Transportation System Plan, other than those components setting forth transportation financing programs, as described in OAR 660-012-0040

 - The Comprehensive Park System Master Plan

 - The Urban Service Area Map

 - The Willamette River Greenway Plan

 - The "Goals and Policies" provisions and the generalized land use maps adopted in neighborhood plans.